OfficeDev/Microsoft-Teams-Samples/samples/msgext-search-sso-config/csharp/README.md

 ---
 page_type: sample
-description: This sample app demonstrate how to use search based Messaging Extension
+description: Messaging Extension that has a configuration page, accepts search requests and returns results with SSO.
 products:
 - office-teams
 - office